meroxa/cli/docs/cmd/www/meroxa-apps-run.md

 ### Examples

 ```
 meroxa apps run 			# assumes you run it from the app directory
-meroxa apps run --path ../js-demo --lang js # in case you didn't specify lang on your app.jsonmeroxa apps run --path ../go-demo # it'll use lang defined in your app.json
+meroxa apps run --path ../go-demo 	# it'll use lang defined in your app.json

 ```

 ### Options